 (Neither can I. But I didn't try too hard.)

 A special, Covid-safe reading by the author.

-What's a safe way to read a book to neighborhood kids and their parents indoors these days?
+Was there a safe way to read my book to neighborhood kids and their parents indoors during Covid?
 The answer may floor you.

 And Available Someday?

 Here are ten new pictures books, written and ready.
 Looking for a home where they will be properly cared for, dressed up and turned out into the

 big, wide world.